-For all of our product candidates, we intend to identify and qualify additional manufacturers to provide API and drug products ideally prior to submission of an NDA to the FDA and/or an MAA to the EMA.
-Establishing additional or replacement suppliers for APIs and drug products for our product candidates, if required, may not be accomplished quickly.
+For all of our product candidates, we intend to identify and qualify additional manufacturers to provide drug substances and drug products ideally prior to submission of an NDA to the FDA and/or an MAA to the EMA.
+Establishing additional or replacement suppliers for drug substances and drug products for our product candidates, if required, may not be accomplished quickly.
 If we are able to find a replacement supplier, such replacement supplier would need to be qualified, or we may have to perform comparative studies comparing the drug product from a new manufacturer to the product used in any completed clinical trials.
 All of this may require additional regulatory approval, which could result in further delay.
-While we seek to maintain adequate inventory of APIs and drug product candidates, any interruption or delay in the supply of components or materials, or our inability to obtain such APIs and drug product from alternate sources at acceptable prices in a timely manner could impede, delay, limit or prevent our development efforts, which could harm our business, results of operations, financial condition and prospects.
+While we seek to maintain adequate inventory of drug substance and drug product for our product candidates, any interruption or delay in the supply of components or materials, or our inability to obtain such drug substance and drug product from alternate sources at acceptable prices in a timely manner could impede, delay, limit, or prevent our development efforts, which could harm our business, results of operations, financial condition, and prospects.